 Depending on your website’s requirements, you may need additional features like e-commerce.

-While some platforms like Wix and Squarespace have e-commerce baked in, certain platforms use third party integrations to provide this functionality.
+While some platforms like Wix, Squarespace and Pagecloud have e-commerce baked in, certain platforms use third party integrations to provide this functionality.

-For example, PageCloud makes it easy to integrate with over 100 different apps like Ecwid and Shopify to help you sell your art online.
+For example, PageCloud in addition to having integrated e-commerce also makes it easy to integrate with over 100 different apps like Ecwid and Shopify to help you sell your art online.